 Experimental Study on Melatonin Use in Glioma/Brain Cancer

 Specifically, recent studies have been conducted on the effect that melatonin supplement with chemo drug Temozolomide can have on malignant gliomas, a cancer of the brain and spinal cord.
-Experimental studies of combination of melatonin with Temozolomide showed a synergistic toxic impact on the brain tumor stem cells and A172 malignant glioma cells.
+Experimental studies of combination of melatonin with the chemo Temozolomide showed a synergistic toxic impact on the brain tumor stem cells and A172 malignant glioma cells.
 Reason for tumor relapse and multidrug resistance in malignant glioma (brain cancer) is associated with increased expression of drug transporter proteins that can push the drug out of the cell.
 Melatonin is able to reduce the expression of these transporters and thus able to help overcome the drug resistance.
 (Martín V et al, Br J Cancer., 2013)

 Neuroprotective Effects of Melatonin in Breast Cancer Patients